Time Management vs. Choice Management

 How about a ritual for the home that will create a smoother morning?
 Aren’t you tired of seeing dirty dishes in the morning?
 Creating a ritual here is a good habit to build.

 We’ve mentioned before about deciding what you will eat, wear and do for tomorrow, to save decision power, but how can you add some pleasure to the process?
-The pleasure = more dopamine = more brain bandwidth.
+The more pleasure = more dopamine = more brain bandwidth.

-Ways to Add Pleasure
+Ways to Add Pleasure to Your Ritual

 • Sitting with your favorite beverage and planning tomorrow’s big 3?